avpripri/BackFlip/README.md

 ![backflip](https://github.com/avpripri/avpripri/blob/master/backflip.jpg)

+A ton of capability in a small package;
+- Angle of Attack
+- Airspeed
+- Altitude
+- Heading
+- Attitude
+- OGN Traffic (FLARM-like)
+- 3D GPS Position

 # Background
 This is a DirectX Windows application designed to be the best "split-window" companion with an electronic flight bag or similar flight/navigation computer.
 It's designed to be a better primary flight display system period.